SamarthAgarwal9/node-hello/README.md

 # Deploy a NodeJS application on a Kubernetes cluster

 1. Create a Docker Image for a NodeJS application
-2. ublish that Image to DockerHub
+2. Publish that Image to DockerHub
-3. Create a Linode Kubernetes Cluster
+3. Create a minikube Kubernetes Cluster
 4. Install Kubectl on our local machine
 5. Deploy our application into Kubernetes cluster